Shop with a wall of handmade leather shoes in a bright rainbow of color.

 Do I need any vaccinations or immunizations?

-You should be current on all your typical childhood and international travel shots such as Polio and Tetanus.
-Some countries now demand proof of vaccination against COVID.
-Behind the Scenes Adventures requires you to have had two COVID vaccinations.
-We recommend you have a booster as well.
+For all travel, you should be current on your typical childhood and international travel shots such as Polio and Tetanus.
+Some countries require proof of Yellow Fever vaccination for entry, if you are coming from a country that has yellow fever.

 How much physical activity is involved during the trip?